ro-anders/multiplayer-adventure/README.md

   - docker build --platform linux/amd64 . -t roanders/h2hadv-server
   - docker run -p 4000:4000 roanders/h2hadv-server
   This mimics the fargate task started at game time
+2. Run a DynamoDB locally with `docker run -p 8000:8000 amazon/dynamodb-local`
 2. cd to lobby-be and run "npx ts-node src/index.ts" to run the Lobby Backend Express server which mimics the APIGateway & Lambda
 3. Run the webserver serving the game